KendricksLCamille/xserver/doc/Xnamespace.md

 # Authentication / Namespace assignment

-Assignment of clients into namespaces is done by the authentication token the client is using to authenticate; so, token authentication needs to be enabled.
+Assignment of clients into namespaces is done by the authentication token the client is using to authenticate.

 An authentification token can either be a **MIT-MAGIC-COOKIE-1** or a **XDM-AUTHORIZATION-1**.